nhbsohel2/BD-Hospital-Inforamtion/README.md

-# BD Hospital Information is a Android application to get Hospital inforamtion of Bangladesh,Based on Sqlite Database </h5>
-##In this app user can get Hospital Name,Category,Speciality,Address,Email,Pone,Website Division wise.
+ BD Hospital Information App

+BD Hospital Information is an Android application designed to provide comprehensive information about hospitals in Bangladesh.
+The application leverages an SQLite database to store and retrieve hospital information, offering users an easy-to-navigate interface to search and view hospital details based on division categories.

-#  Features Implemented: </h5>
+## Features

-## Division Category Using GridLayout and CardView
-## Reading Hospital information Data from Sqlite Database
-## Show Data In a Recycler and Card View
-## Search Hospitals By name
+1. **Division Category Display**:
+   - Utilizes `GridLayout` and `CardView` to display different divisions.
+   - Provides a user-friendly interface for selecting divisions.

+2. **Database Integration**:
+   - Reads hospital information from an SQLite database.
+   - Ensures efficient data management and retrieval.

+3. **RecyclerView and CardView**:
+   - Displays hospital information in a `RecyclerView`.
+   - Each hospital entry is presented in a `CardView` for better readability and aesthetics.

+4. **Search Functionality**:
+   - Allows users to search for hospitals by name.
+   - Implements a search bar for quick access to desired hospital information.